Blondies vs Brownies: What’s the difference + Recipes

 - You can freeze them too if you want to make them ahead for meal prep or a special occasion coming up.
 Just cut individually, flash freeze flat on a baking sheet for an hour, then transfer to a freezer bag.
 You can also wrap each individually with plastic wrap to further prevent possible freezer burn.

-We are affiliates with various companies and earn a small commission from these companies when you purchase through my affiliate links.
+Full disclosure, we are affiliates with various companies and earn a small commission from these companies when you purchase through my affiliate links.

 This is at no extra cost to you.

-If you love cast iron as much as I do, then you would absolutely LOVE my 2nd cookbook “Chaffles Cast Iron and The Crock” !!
+If you love cast iron as much as I do, then you would absolutely LOVE my 2nd cookbook โChaffles Cast Iron and The Crockโ !!